PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging: Methods

-\textbf{Stage 2: Fine-tuning on VQA.} In the second stage, the model undergoes fine-tuning on the Med-VQA dataset, VQA-RAD\cite{20} which is a relatively small Med-VQA dataset containing the triplets of images, questions and answers.
-Similar to the instruction template proposed in MiniGPT-v2, we adopt the following template, “\textit{[INST] \textless img\textgreater \textless ImageFeature \textgreater \textless /img\textgreater [VQA] Instruction [/INST]}”, where the instruction prompt used in our experiment is: \textit{Based on the image, respond to this question with a short answer: \{question\}}, where \textit{\{question\}} signifies the question corresponding to the given medical image.
-The motivation for generating short answers is to validate on the existing labelled data in VQA-RAD where the answers are usually short in both open-ended and closed-ended QA pairs.
+\textbf{Stage 2: Fine-tuning on VQA and Report Generation.} In the second stage, the model undergoes fine-tuning on the Med-VQA and MRG datasets.
+Specifically, for Med-VQA, the VQA-RAD \cite{20}, SLAKE \cite{53}, and PathVQA \cite{54} datasets are used, while the IU-Xray \cite{55} dataset is utilized for the downstream MRG task.
+We adopt the following template, “\textit{[INST] \textless img\textgreater \textless ImageFeature \textgreater \textless /img\textgreater [Task Identifier] Instruction [/INST]}”, wherein \textit{[Task Identifier]} is substituted with \textit{[VQA]} or \textit{[Report]} according to the downstream tasks.
+For Med-VQA, the instruction prompt used in our experiment is: \textit{Based on the image, respond to this question with a short answer: \{question\}}, where \textit{\{question\}} is the question corresponding to the given medical image.
+The motivation for generating short answers is to validate against the annotated ground truth labels in VQA datasets where the answers are mostly short in both open-ended and closed-ended QA pairs.
+For MRG task, the instruction prompt is randomly selected from an instruction pool, for example: \textit{Describe the given chest x-ray image in detail}.
 Similarly, at this stage, we also keep the vision encoder and the LLM frozen while only updating the linear projection and LoRA layer in LLM.